 The IFE screen seemed at most a little smaller than the first class IFEs (I did not actually measure them so I do not know).
 However, because the seat is much closer, it actually presents a better viewing.
 The headphones for the aisle seat were in a small opening on the side of the armrest.
 One thing to note: the headphones for the window seat is placed in an out-of-the-way opening along the fuselage.
 My neighbor did not manage to find them and had to ask me to help find his pair.
 The headphones were Bose headphones, but much smaller and nowhere near as comfortable as those in first class.
 One thing to note, however, the business class controllers, despite overall being simpler, has a little scroll function that allows for better control of whatever you're viewing.
 This allows you to save time by selecting where within the movie you want to jump to or just expedites the movie selection process since you do not have to click through each option.
 So overall I would actually rate the entertainment system as better than the one in first class.
 I chose to begin the flight by finishing Lincoln.
 It was a splendid film.
 I moved onto Dunkirk after that - a very powerful movie and very well done.
 I especially enjoyed the fact that they opted to not include any of the major historical figures in the film - it was just a film about different people trying to survive or help on that fateful day.

 The flight was originally scheduled to depart at 5:20pm, but actual boarding did not actually begin until after 5:00pm.
 A voice came over the intercom to say, "Flight attendants prepare for boarding.
-Passengers in 1."
+Passengers in one."
 It's rather rare to be onboard when that happens :) I received my menu much earlier than the other passengers as a result of my boarding so early, so here it is (my apologies for forgetting to take the pictures in landscape):

 The flight was very full, with only one open seat in the nose cabin.
 My seatmate later told me that LH720 was the most popular flight for German expats living in Beijing.
 We finally pushed back at 5:47pm and took off at 6:07pm, more than 45 minutes after the originally scheduled time.
 Meal service began with a hot towel nearly an hour after takeoff, not sure why it took so long.
 Pajama tops were offered around this time.
 I thought the navy was a good color, but the tops were not fashionable in comparison to the first class tops.
 No bottoms (or scarves for that matter) were offered.
 Most people declined the tops, but I took one and changed into it for research purposes.
 The top was comfortable, but ever so slightly too short for my 5'8 frame.
 However, a large would likely have been overly voluminous given my build.
 I also opened the amenity kit to grab a nightmask and earplugs.
 The rest of the kit contained the usual - though I'm not exactly sure what the "precious cream" is for.